 This section presents the computation of the time-based metrics for flight operations for fixed wing aircraft and helicopters (Section 4.6.4.1), as well as for ground operations (Section 4.6.4.2), which include both runup operations for fixed wing aircraft and static operations for helicopters.
 To obtain time-based metrics at a receptor location, the contribution from both flight operations and ground operations are combined.
+Although time audible takes into account adjusted noise levels for the flight and ground operations and a user-specified noise-level threshold like the other time-based metrics, the computation of time audible differs significantly from the other time-based metrics and is therefore presented separately (Section 4.6.4.3).

-An important assumption inherent in time-above computations is that operations do not overlap in time, i.e., user-specified operations occur in a serial fashion.
-However, if a study includes operations occurring simultaneously (e.g., modeling an airport with parallel runways), the computed time-above metric may be larger than what would be measured at the airport.
+An important assumption inherent in time-based noise computations is that operations do not overlap in time, i.e., user-specified operations occur in a serial fashion.
+However, if a study includes operations occurring simultaneously (e.g., modeling an airport with parallel runways), the computed time-based noise metric may be larger than what would be measured at the airport.
 In such instances, a user could define operations in terms of equivalent numbers of serial operations, as compared with average annual day operations.
+In addition, the time audible metric includes the option to apply a statistical compression method that will account for the likelihood of overlapping events occurring in the final results (Section 4.6.5.4.1).